TI-Toolkit/tokens-wiki/tokens/ExpReg.md

 :LnReg
 ```

 On the home screen, or as the last line of a program, this will display the equation of the curve: you'll be shown the format, y=a*b^x, and the values of a and b.
 It will also be stored in the RegEQ variable, but you won't be able to use this variable in a program - accessing it just pastes the equation wherever your cursor was.
 Finally, the statistical variables a, b, r, and r² will be set as well.
-These latter two variables will be displayed only if "Diagnostic Mode" is turned on (see [DiagnosticOn](/diagnosticon) and [DiagnosticOff](/diagnosticoff)).
+These latter two variables will be displayed only if "Diagnostic Mode" is turned on (see <tt><a href="/diagnosticon">DiagnosticOn</a></tt> and <tt><a href="/diagnosticoff">DiagnosticOff</a></tt>).

 You don't have to do the regression on L₁ and L₂, but if you don't you'll have to enter the names of the lists after the command.
 For example: